 That’s why maps are important for getting situational awareness of what is going on.
 They allow you to “see the matrix” by observing the landscape, orienting to the situation and deciding what move to make next given your objective.

-Imagine if you had a map of the business landscape for your organization.
+Imagine you had a map of the business landscape for your organization.
 How much easier would finding the right strategy be?
-That’s exactly what Wardley Maps give you.
+That’s exactly what Wardley Maps gives you.